EthanOndreicka/Pokevent-Tool/README.md

 # Pokevent-Tool

-This tool is used to scrape webpages for my discord bot.
+This tool is used to scrape webpages for my Pokévent discord bot.

 ## How it works